What is a landing page? Definition, objectives, and tips

 Why choose a landing page over a traditional web page?

-Unlike traditional pages, which have multiple objectives (informing, navigating, guiding), landing pages are transparent: one page, one objective, one CTA.
+Unlike traditional pages, which have multiple objectives (inform, navigate, guide), landing pages are transparent: a single page, a single objective, a single CTA.
 This distinction reduces distractions for the user.
 By removing menus and external links, the page focuses attention on the desired action.
 HubSpot even claims that incorporating a relevant video can increase conversion rates by up to 80%.

 1. A clear value proposition

-Always start with a powerful headline and a benefit-focused hook.
+Always start with a powerful headline and a benefit-focused tagline.
 Visitors should immediately understand what they gain by following your CTA.

 2. Persuasive visuals and content

-Visuals (photos, videos, icons) enhance understanding and engagement.
+Visuals (photos, videos, icons) reinforce understanding and engagement.
 According to HubSpot, a landing page that includes a video can significantly improve conversion rates.
-Content should also present your arguments clearly, concisely, and directly.
+The content should also present your arguments clearly, concisely, and directly.

-The action button or form should be clearly distinct, visible, and repeated in several places if the page is long.
+The action button or form must be clearly distinct, visible, and repeated in several places if the page is long.
 HubSpot strongly recommends offering only one CTA so as not to dilute attention.

 4. Optimized form